National frameworks to address hate crime in Sweden

 There are two institutions in Sweden that address the needs of crime victims: the governmental Swedish Crime Victim Authority, and Victim Support Sweden – the major civil society organization (CSO) supporting crime victims.
 Both institutions provide general support, but also offer targeted support for hate crime victims.
 Some specialized hate crime victim support is also provided by other CSOs, including the Swedish Federation for Lesbian, Gay, Bisexual, Transgender, Queer and Intersex Rights, among others.
 CSOs that offer support to hate crime victims are partly financed by the state.

-The police has a designated national operative unit responsible for developing police work and addressing hate crime.
-The unit is connected to a centre for development in Stockholm, which is in charge of tackling hate crime, among others.
+The police have three designated national operative units responsible for developing police work and addressing hate crime.
+The units are connected to the three police regions of Stockholm, and the southern and western regions.
 There are also police investigators trained specifically to address hate crimes.
-The Swedish Prosecution Authority has issued guidelines on hate crime, and investigations into suspected hate crimes should be led by a prosecutor.
+The Swedish Prosecution Authority has issued guidelines on hate crime, and investigations into suspected hate crimes should be led by a hate crime prosecutor.

-A Crime Victim Fund administrated by the Swedish Crime Authority grants economic support to organizations that provide information, developmental work, projects and research related to victim support.
+A Crime Victim Fund administered by the Swedish Crime Authority grants economic support to organizations that provide information, developmental work, projects and research related to victim support.

 - for sexual assault crimes;